abd3lraouf/aicommit/README.md

 ## What is AICommit?

 AICommit analyzes your code changes and automatically writes professional commit messages following the [Conventional Commits](https://conventionalcommits.org/) standard.
-No more struggling to write good commit messages!
+It works with **[LM Studio](https://lmstudio.ai/)** to run AI models locally on your machine - no cloud services or API keys required!

 **Before AICommit:**
 ```bash